CodeYourFuture/scot-graduation-project/CONTRIBUTING.md

 When you are ready to start work on a new ticket/feature you will _always_ create a new feature branch (never on `master`).

 - `git checkout master` - switch to the master branch
-- `git pull upstream` - this will get the latest changes from `upstream` to your local master branch (upstream is the repo in the `CodeYourFuture` org, not your fork)
+- `git pull` - this will get the latest changes from `origin` to your local master branch
-- `git checkout -b name-of-feature` - create a branch for your feature
+- `git checkout -b your-name/name-of-feature` - create a branch for your feature

-> Naming convention: Your branch name should describe what you are building, and it should be all in small letters with words separated with a dash, i.e. if you picked up a story about implementing authentication for admins, then your branch can be called `admin-auth`
+> Naming convention: Your branch name should describe what you are building, and it should be all in small letters with words separated with a dash, i.e. if you picked up a story about implementing authentication for admins, then your branch can be called `your-name/admin-auth`

 Now you can work on your local branch to implement the task you have picked.